wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 independent from: (1) the decoding and execution of previous basic blocks; and (2) the actual timing of the dynamically simulated pipeline.
 In the following discussion, we will see that the decoder uses relative cycle starting from zero when it simulates decoding on the basic block, and that the pipeline will translate such relative cycle to the actual cycle.

+Individual instructions in basic blocks are also instrumented by `Trace()` using `Instruction()`.
+For each instruction in each basic block, `Instruction()` is called to determine whether the instruction will be instrumented and which type of instrumentation is injected.
+In an unmodified version of zSim, we instrument instructions that access memory by injecting `LoadFuncPtr()` and `StoreFuncPtr()` before them.
+Note that if an instruction accesses multiple memory locations, or both loads from and stores into memory, multiple instrumentations will be injected for the same instruction.
+In the following discussion, we will see that load and store call backs does nothing more than simply logging the address of loads and stores, which serves as the basis of memory system simulation.
+Predicated loads and stores are also instrumented in a similar way, but we do not cover them in this article (and in practice they are rare).
+We also instrument branch instructions by injecting `IndirectRecordBranch()` before them.
+This call back also just logs the target address and branch outcome (taken or not taken) for branch prediction simulation.